srobb1/RelocaTE/README.md

 Optional.
 Default value is 10.

 n is a value for the length cutoff.
-This is the minimum length that a needs to be after the removal of TE sequence.
+This is the minimum length that a read needs to be after the removal of TE sequence.
 This trimmed read will be aligned to the genome.
 When selecting a custom value consider these points:
   - value can not be greater than the read length
   - How many bps are needed to limit false alignments to the reference?
   - How many bps are needed to recognize the TE?